envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A: Time: O(n log n)
 Space: O(1)

+#### C22

+Q: What are the most used comparison algorithms?
+A: Merge sort & Quick sort. they use divie and conquer to give us this O(n log (n)) performance boost

+Q: Can we beat O(n log (n)) when it comes to sorting?
+A: Mathematically it is impossible to improve on this . it's impossible because O(n log (n)) means that we have to sort by comparison, But there is one exception to this rule. you can beat O(n log (n)) with **non-comparison sorts**

+Q: What are the most commonly used non-comparison algorithms?
+A: Counting sort & Radix sort

+Q: How do the algorithms work without comparison?
+A: For non-comparison algorithms, the approach involves leveraging the binary representation of numbers and data stored in computers (zeros and ones) to facilitate sorting.
+By utilizing the inherent properties of binary representation, these algorithms can effectively organize and sort data.

+Q: On what type of data do non-comparison algorithms work?
+A: It only really works on numbers because of the way numbers are stored in memory.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie